RickZaki/open_npm/README.md

 both maste & develop have been protected.

 Travis
-Now with ever push / merge into develop a travis build is fired
+Now with every push / merge into develop a travis build is fired